gastonstat/discussion-netiquette/README.md

 - "Is this the correct solution to HW X problem Y?"
 - "Would this receive full credit on HW X problem Y?"
 - "Is this the right level of detail for HW X problem Y?"
-- Please do not use Ed-Discussion as a medium to ask instructors to check your homework in advance.
-We simply cannot check every student's homework through Ed-Discussion.
+- Please do not use the discussion forum as a medium to ask instructors to check your homework in advance.
+We simply cannot check every student's homework through this forum.

 Feel free to ask questions of clarification about a certain HW problem, or ask questions about the course content to achieve a deeper understanding, but at a certain point, you must apply your knowledge, give it your best shot, and submit your answers with confidence.